Labor and Employment

-Natalie is a committee member on Vorys’ Diversity Committee and Hiring Committee and runs Vorys’ Summer Associate Program.
+Natalie is a committee member on Vorys’ Diversity and Inclusion Committee and Hiring Committee and runs Vorys’ Summer Associate Program.

 Natalie received her J.D. from Vanderbilt University Law School, graduating Order of the Coif.
 She earned her B.A. summa cum laude with honors from Miami University.